 iamvisable – “Can you see me now?”

-Supporting and empowering individuals living with an invisible, chronic illness.
+Supporting and empowering individuals living with invisible chronic illnesses.

-iamvisABLE is a 501(c)(3) Nonprofit Organization that aims to utilize storytelling as a tool to connect, support, and empower individuals living with an invisible, chronic illness.
+iamvisABLE is a 501(c)(3) nonprofit organization that uses storytelling to connect, support, and empower people navigating life with invisible chronic illnesses.

 WHO WE ARE